 - Clear ordering authority (who orders, how it's governed, and how results route back)

-The compliance trap: reporting that gets too specific
+The compliance trap: reporting that's too specific

-Genetic information is among the most sensitive categories in healthcare.
-Employers generally don’t see individual results-and shouldn’t.
-But telemedicine programs can still create risk through reporting that’s overly detailed or easy to re-identify in small populations.
+Genetic information is among the most sensitive in healthcare.
+Employers generally don't see individual results—and shouldn't.
+But telemedicine programs can still create risk through reporting that's overly detailed or easy to re-identify in small populations.

-How to keep reporting useful and safe
+Keep reporting useful and safe

 If you sponsor or purchase tele-genetic counseling, insist on privacy-forward reporting design, including:

-- Aggregation thresholds and suppression rules to prevent small-cell identification
+- Aggregation thresholds that prevent small-cell identification

-- “Minimum necessary” reporting standards
+- 'Minimum necessary' reporting standards

 - Clear rules on downstream data sharing across vendors